When I'm Gone (Carter Family song)

-"When I'm Gone" also commonly known by its longer title "You're Gonna Miss Me When I'm Gone", is a popular song written by A. P. Carter and was recorded in 1931 by the Carter Family (not to be confused with their 1928 song "Will You Miss Me When I’m Gone?").
+"When I'm Gone" also commonly known by its longer title "You're Gonna Miss Me When I'm Gone", is a popular song recorded in 1931 by the Carter Family and credited at the time to A. P. Carter (not to be confused with their 1928 song "Will You Miss Me When I’m Gone?").

 Versions

 The song was later recorded by J. E. Mainer's Mountaineers and by Charlie Monroe.